XunMengWinter/PetNote-oss/README.md

 # PetNote-oss
-A fully SwiftUI-based iOS app to record everything. (爱宠记)
+A fully SwiftUI-based iOS app to record everything.

 ## Demo
 Click the image to watch the demo video.